KishorAlagappan/KishorAlagappan/README.md

 - 👯 I'm Building the Future of Data Science through Collaboration and Knowledge Sharing in **Analytics, Visualization and Machine Learning**

-- 👨‍💻 All of my projects are available at [kishoralagappan.netlify.app](kishoralagappan.netlify.app)
+- 👨‍💻 All of my projects are available at [https://kishoralagappan.netlify.app/](https://kishoralagappan.netlify.app/)

 - 📝 I regularly write articles on [https://www.kishordecoder.com/](https://www.kishordecoder.com/)